Skip to main content

 EWS Agent Configuration

-This document describes what settings and permissions the Discover EWS Agent requires to successfully communicate with and manage mailboxes and archives in Exchange On-Premises using Basic Authentication.
-If your connecting to Microsoft365 or using Modern Authentication (OAuth) on-premises, please refer to the configuration steps outlined in the guide: OAuth_Configuration_Guide
+This document describes what settings and permissions the Discover EWS Agent requires to successfully communicate with and manage mailboxes and archives in Exchange Online or On-Premises.
+If you are connecting to Microsoft365 using Modern Authentication (OAuth), please refer to the Azure configuration steps outlined in the guide: OAuth_Configuration_Guide

 Before getting started, you will need to obtain the following information: